Maayka: Plot

-The story concerns the Malhotra family's three daughters - Raji, Soni and Mahi and their younger brother Prince.
-Initially, the show focuses on the eldest daughter, Raji, who marries a police officer Veer and tries hard to adjust to the lifestyle of his family.
+The story concerns the Malhotra family's three daughters - Raji, Soni and Mahi and their younger brother Prince live in Jalandhar City of Punjab.
+Initially, the show focuses on the eldest daughter, Raji, who marries a police officer, Veer and tries hard to adjust to the lifestyle of his family.
 Mahi falls in love with Veer's brother Jeet but he actually loves Soni though he confuses the two sisters.
 Mahi is so heartbroken that she tries to commit suicide.

 Veer and Jeet's mother Durga Khurana, calls Mr. Sareen (her sister's husband) to create problems for the Malhotra family.
 Mahi becomes a model and Sareen's son, Shabd falls in love with her, in order to save her family from Mr. Sareen, Mahi marries Shabd, then a bomb explodes at the Malhotras' house, killing Raji and most of her family.
 The only survivors are Soni and Mahi.

 After their maayka (parental home) is destroyed, the girls struggle for survival, Soni, through a twist of fate, marries her sister's former husband, Veer, when Shabd finds out that Mahi is not as successful as he had thought, he feels cheated and begins to hate his new wife, Shabd's uncle and aunt help repair his marriage to Mahi.
 Mahi finds out that Shabd's sister, Kamya behaves oddly because she witnessed her father burn her mother alive because her mother had supported Kamya's love affair.
 Mahi exposes Mr. Sareen and takes care of a distraught Shabd.

-Shabd realises Mahi's value, Jeet marries Cherry since he thinks Soni betrayed him, when Cherry discovers Soni and Jeet's past, she begins to plot killing Soni, Cherry's plan instead ends with Veer's death, Soni is left a pregnant widow, later, Jeet and Soni marry though Soni miscarries.
+Shabd realises Mahi's value, Jeet marries Cherry since he thinks Soni betrayed him, when Cherry discovers Soni and Jeet's past, she begins to plot killing Soni, Cherry's plan instead ends with Veer's death, Soni is left a pregnant widow.
+Later, Jeet and Soni marry, though Soni miscarries.
 Mohini (Soni and Mahi's mother) is found alive and she goes to live with Mahi at her house.

-Misunderstandings arise between the two sisters when Mohini leaves Mahi's home without telling anyone, Mahi gives birth to two daughters, giving one baby to Soni as Soni cannot conceive.
-But after sometime, under pressure from Shabd's family, she asks for her daughter back.
+Misunderstandings arise between the two sisters when Mohini leaves Mahi's home without telling anyone and reaches Patiala to try to build a maayka for their daughters.
+Mahi gives birth to two daughters, giving one baby to Soni as Soni cannot conceive but after some time, under pressure from Shabd's family, she asks for her daughter back.